iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/data-flow.md

 Once the steps above are successful, the block is enqueued into the outbox.
 The outbox is split into several queues, each corresponding to a different block issuer.
 Those separate queues ensure that the minimum share of throughput reserved to a certain block issuer is not affected by the network usage of the other nodes.
 Furthermore, separating blocks into different queues guarantees that no block issuers will have their blocks delayed because of spamming from other issuers.

-Once the block is enqueued into the right queue, this queue is sorted by increasing the block timestamp.
+Once the block is enqueued into the right queue, this queue is sorted by block timestamp in increasing order.
 This ensures that blocks are scheduled in the same order by every node with high probability.
 Furthermore, blocks can only be scheduled when ready, meaning that all parents are scheduled or accepted.

 The dequeuing process (i.e., fetching the blocks from these queues to be gossiped and added to the tip pool) uses a modified version of the deficit round robin (DRR) algorithm.
 A maximum (fixed) global `SCHEDULING_RATE`, at which blocks will be scheduled, is set.